Opinion | Why regime change in Moscow is not the goal

 It is prudent to talk this way about a dictator who controls 5,977 nuclear warheads and some 145 million people.
 The Biden administration believes Putin maintains a tight grip on power, seems in no mood to take steps that would escalate the crisis and wants to give the Russian leader face-saving off-ramps.
 Where superpowers are concerned, U.S. policy has long leaned toward “peaceful coexistence.”

 But let’s be clear-eyed about what the U.S. government prefers but cannot say: For the long-term security of Europe, the preservation of the international order and the restoration of Russian self-determination, Putin must go.
 The 69-year-old, who has paved the way to stay on as president indefinitely, harbors grandiose ambitions to re-create the Soviet empire.
-Conquering Ukraine may not satisfy his appetite.
+Conquering Ukraine might not satisfy his appetite.

 The shelling of a children’s hospital and maternity ward in Mariupol on Wednesday reminds us how little regard Putin has for human life, even among the Russian-speaking portion of the Ukrainian population that he purports to be protecting.
 He appears poised to inflict the kind of destruction upon Kyiv that he did to Grozny, the capital of Chechnya, 22 years ago and Aleppo, in Syria, seven years ago.
 His henchmen poison opposition leaders and murder journalists; he personally ordered the Russian interference in the 2016, 2018 and 2020 U.S. elections.